alefbee/popcorn-archives/README.md

 If you wish to completely remove Popcorn Archives and all its data, please follow these steps carefully.

 **Step 1: Locate the Data Directory**
-First, find out where your data is stored using the built-in `where` command:
+First, find out where your data is stored using the built-in `config` command:
 ```bash
 poparch config --show-paths
 ```